raganwald/raganwald.github.com/_posts/2013-03-07-currying-and-partial-application.md

 };
 {% endhighlight %}

 [^caveat]: All of our implementations are grossly simplified.
-Full implementations can handle polyary functions with more than two arguments and are context-agnostic.
+Full implementations can handle polyadic functions with more than two arguments and are context-agnostic.

 `rightmostUnaryPartialApplication` is a bit much, so we'll alias it `applyLast`: